Retirement Social Security

 eugenegg/Adobe senior couple enjoying vacation on yacht

-If you are counting on Social Security benefits as one of the primary sources of income during retirement, you absolutely should wait until you reach full retirement age, if possible, to start withdrawing.
+If you're counting on Social Security benefits as one of the primary sources of income during retirement, you should wait until you reach full retirement age to start withdrawing.
 What your full retirement age is depends on the year you were born.

 If you retire before that, you’ll usually receive a reduced benefit.
 You can do this, but be sure to have the financial means to make up the difference if your Social Security isn’t enough to meet all of your goals.